allexstorm/Shadows-of-Forgotten-Gods-Releases/README.md

 ## 🚧 Known Quirks

-- Occasionally, the background may appear black on first launch instead of showing the parallax.
+- Occasionally, the background may appear black on first launch instead of showing the parallax in demo mode.
-  *(Let’s just say it's a mysterious cave intro.)*

 ---

 ## ❤️ Support Development

-This is project by a solo indie developer.
+This is a project by a solo indie developer.
 If you enjoyed the demo, consider leaving feedback on [Itch.io](https://allexstorm.itch.io/shadows-of-forgotten-gods).

 ---

 ## 🧪 Future Plans

-- ☑️ Make a working demo
-- ☑️ Release it publicly
-- 🔜 Add a **multiplayer mode** with 24/7 server support
+- 🔜 Add p2p **multiplayer mode** with 24/7 server support
 - ❓ Add progression, quests, deep RPG mechanics — *if enough motivation*
-- 🚫 Draw 100+ assets by hand for free — *no, thanks*

 ---